Facing Your Jericho - Good News Magazine

 He’s here with you at this moment, the risen and reigning Lord Jesus – the man with the sword in his hand – standing by your Jericho.
 So look up and see, fall on your face, take off your shoes, march around the city, and shout.

 Stephen Seamands is professor emeritus of Christian Theology at Asbury Theological Seminary in Wilmore, Kentucky.
+He is the author of several books including Wounds That Heal: Bringing Our Hurts to the Cross and Ministry in the Image of God: The Trinitarian Shape of Christian Service.
 This article appeared in the January/February 2014 issue of Good News.
-Artwork: Depiction by Julius Schnoor von Carolsfeld (1794–1872).
-Public domain.
+Cover art: Wesley21 Art.

 0 Comments